microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-02.md

 ## Success Criteria

-*Success criteria goes here.
-The success criteria should be a list of checks so a student knows they have completed the challenge successfully.
-These should be things that can be demonstrated to a coach.*

-*The success criteria should not be a list of instructions.*

-*Success criteria should always start with language like: "Validate XXX..." or "Verify YYY..." or "Show ZZZ..." or "Demonstrate you understand VVV..."*

-*Sample success criteria for the IoT sample challenge:*

-To complete this challenge successfully, you should be able to:
-- Verify that the IoT device boots properly after its thingamajig is configured.
-- Verify that the thingamajig can connect to the mothership.
-- Demonstrate that the thingamajic will not connect to the IoTProxyShip

-## Learning Resources

 Stress the SQL using HammerDB, collect the DB and CPU counter of the VMSS after loading the CPU, and display them on a Dashboard.
 The dashboard should have the metric with a spike representing before and after the DB stress.

 ## Learning Resources